sahithyandev/s3/src/content/docs/database-systems/06-design.md

 Process of designing a database's structure.

+### Physical design

+Deciding on the physical layout of the database.

 ### Logical design

 Deciding on the database schema.
 Affected by business decisions and computer science considerations.

-### Physical design

-Deciding on the physical layout of the database.
+This module focuses on the logical design.

 ## Design approaches